coho905/Machine-Learning/README.md

 # Machine-Learning
-This is a collection of the machine learning projects I have built.
+This is a collection of the machine learning projects I have built
 --------------------------------------------------------------------
 Descriptions: